MohammadSharif/Learning-React/Redux.md

 #### Store Methods

 There are a few different store methods that will be of use when building a Redux application.
 The first one is the **getState()** method, which when called will return the state of the redux store.
-The second method is the **dispatch()** method.
+The second method is the **dispatch(action)** method.
 When this method is called with a action type, it will perform the specified action to change the state of the application.
-The final method is **subscribe()** which will allow registering a callback that the redux store will call whenever a state is changed so that the UI can be updated to reflect the changes.
+The final method is **subscribe(listener)** which will allow registering a callback that the redux store will call whenever a state is changed so that the UI can be updated to reflect the changes.
 It basically enables a listener for our store.

 The following are examples of the three different methods: